Loading...

 What is Kidney Failure?
-Types, Symptoms, Cause, and Treatments
+Types, Symptoms, Causes, and Treatments

 What is Kidney Failure?
-Types, Symptoms, Cause, and Treatments
+Types, Symptoms, Causes, and Treatments

 What if you have one working kidney?

-The kidneys work together, but they don't strictly divide their function into 50% each.
+Healthy kidneys work together.
+But they don't strictly divide their function into 50% each.
 They collectively perform the body's filtration needs.
-If one kidney is removed, the remaining kidney can enlarge and compensate to meet the body's needs.
+If one kidney is removed, the other kidney can enlarge and compensate to meet the body's needs.

-The leading causes of kidney failure include uncontrolled diabetes, persistent high blood pressure, and kidney injuries.
+The causes of renal failure are many.
+These are uncontrolled diabetes, persistent high blood pressure, and kidney injuries.
 It also increases the rate of heart disease and stroke in renal patients.

 Types of Kidney Failure